department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/my-health-secure-messaging.md

 ## <a name="map">IA structure, URLS and breadcrumbs</a>
 Page-level specifications, like page titles (H1), URL, and breadcrumb.

 **Important:** Please confirm page names and H1s with Sitewide Content team.
-URL parameters will also need further discussion with Sitewide IA before URLs are coded.
+Please let Sitewide IA know when the URL parameters are determined by engineers.

 Secure messages tool landing page:
 * **H1/Page title**: Messages (confirm this with Sitewide Content.
 Last string in URL and breadcrumb would match the actual name)
 * **URL structure**: https://www.va.gov/my-health/messages
-* **Breadcrumb**: VA.gov home > Health care > Use secure messaging > Messages
+* **Breadcrumb**: None for phase 0.

 **Note on breadcrumb:** This breadcrumb does not match the actual placement of this tool within the IA, instead it is intentionally utilizing a false hierarchy to ensure each segment provides a visitor with valid landing pages that match how they can access the tool in the initial phases.
 This breadcrumb will need to be updated once the My health landing page is launched.